anhm1n/anhm1n.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a first generation immigrant and a first-year MS Capstone student in the [Biostatistics Department at the University of Washington](https://www.biostat.washington.edu/).
+I am a first generation resident and a first-year MS Capstone student in the [Biostatistics Department at the University of Washington](https://www.biostat.washington.edu/).
 I believe that data and the way we interpret can drive us to ask the right questions and make better decisions!

 In my free time, I like to play Hearthstone: Battlegrounds, exercise, and watch tv and movies.
 I'm a huge fan of jogging and for extra income, I tutor!